 The game is your typical LittleBigPlanet title – you play as Sackboy and something is amiss.
 Of course, you’re the only one who can fix it.
 You’ll travel from level to level meeting various characters and overcoming various obstacles.
 This is the tried and true formula for a LittleBigPlanet title and the Vita release does manage to hold up in this respect.

 The controls of LittleBigPlanet Vita leave a lot to be desired though.
 In some ways, it feels like the controls of the PSP release just with touch and motion sensors added in.
 In other words – the controls aren’t great.
 There are places in levels where it feels like they think you either have gigantic hands or, you know, have more than 2 hands.
-Something about 2014-08-06-193252trying to platform, remove obstacles with the front touch screen, try and move with the left analogue stick, AND hit things with the back touch screen around the same time says that.
+Something about trying to platform, remove obstacles with the front touch screen, try and move with the left analogue stick, AND hit things with the back touch screen around the same time says that.
 Oh and you need to do all of this without dying if you want to get those level aces!

 Motion sensors have become a big thing in gaming as of late it seems.
 The Dualshock 3 controller had Sixaxis built in (which wasn’t really that great), almost everyone in the gaming world knows about the various motion controllers across systems, and the Vita also has it built in.
 LittleBigPlanet Vita uses this built in motion control for some aspects of your gaming.
 While not as frustrating as realizing you don’t have 4 hands, I could have definitely done without it.
 One of the machines you can use is completely controlled by this motion sensor.
 You can use the L or R buttons to get a boost, but at the end of the day you’ll probably still find yourself falling just short of making a curve you should easily be able to make.